EPM-RD-NETLAB/.NET-Framework-modules/M7. Framework Fundamentals/README.md

 **Objective:**
 - *learning class System.String and standard formattable and pluggable formattable protocols, as a implementation Stategy Pattern.*

 1. Customer class has three public properties - Name (string), ContactPhone (string) and Revenue (decimal).
-Implement for the Customer's objects the opportunity of a various string representation.
+Implement for the Customer's objects the capability of a various string representation.
 For example, the object with the Name = "Jeffrey Richter", Revenue = 1000000, ContactPhone = "+1 (425) 555-0100" can have the following string representation:
 - Customer record: Jeffrey Richter, 1,000,000.00, +1 (425) 555-0100
 - Customer record: +1 (425) 555-0100
 - Customer record: Jeffrey Richter, 1,000,000.00
 - Customer record: Jeffrey Richter
 - Customer record: 1000000, etc.
-Add to Customer class an additional formatting opportunity, that is not provided by the class (Customer class do not change).
+Add to Customer class an additional formatting capability, that is not provided by the class (Customer class do not change).
 Develop unit tests.